-- Organizational Background and Knowledge of Community: Applicant's organizational background, emphasizing knowledge of the American Indian and Alaska Native business sector and strategies for enhancing its growth and expansion.
-Consideration will be given to whether the applicant has a physical presence in the applicable location and past experience providing related services. - Mission Alignment: The extent to which the mission of the applicant organization aligns with the mission of MBDA and the priorities and objectives of the MBDA Business Center program, as set forth in Sections I.A. and I.B. of this FFO. - Access to Markets: Applicant's knowledge of and experience in public and private sector contracting opportunities for American Indian and Alaska Native firms, as well as demonstrated experience in assisting clients into supply chains.
-The applicant's professional working relationships and networks with potential sources of contracts for clients will also be considered.
-Additionally, the applicant's experience with facilitating large procurement/contract deals on behalf of minority firms, conducting business

-- matchmaking forums, and assisting businesses with the establishment of joint ventures and teaming arrangements will be considered. - Access to Capital: Applicant experience in successfully preparing and matching American Indian and Alaska Native businesses with traditional sources of capital, alternative sources of financing (i.e., equity and venture capital), loan and bonding packages, and mergers and acquisitions.
-Applicant's professional working relationships and networks with financial institutions (corporate, banking and investment communities). - Business Consulting to Clients: The applicant's experience with and strategies for enhancing minority business growth and delivery of business consulting services and related successful client outcomes. - Key Staff: Qualifications and experience of proposed staff, including but not limited to, the Project Director and business consultants.
+- a) Applicant Capability (30 points total) - Organizational Background and Knowledge of Community: Applicant's organizational background, emphasizing knowledge of the minority business sector and strategies for enhancing its growth and expansion.
+Consideration will be given as to whether the applicant has a physical presence in the applicable location and past experience providing related services. - Mission Alignment: The extent to which the mission of the applicant organization aligns with the mission of MBDA and the objectives of the MBDA Business Center program. - Access to Markets: Applicant's knowledge of and experience in public and private sector contracting opportunities for MBEs, as well as demonstrated experience in assisting clients into supply chains.
+The applicant's professional working relationships and networks with potential sources of contracts for MBEs will also be considered.
+Additionally, the applicant's experience with facilitating large procurement/contract deals on behalf of minority firms, conducting business matchmaking forums, and assisting MBEs with the establishment of joint ventures and teaming arrangements will be considered. - Access to Capital: Applicant experience in successfully preparing and matching MBEs with traditional sources of capital, alternative sources of financing (i.e., equity and venture capital), loan and bonding packages, and mergers and acquisitions.
+Applicant's professional working relationships and networks with financial institutions (corporate, banking and investment communities). - Business Consulting to Clients: The applicant's experience with and strategies for enhancing minority business growth and delivery of business consulting services and related successful client outcomes. - Key Staff: Qualifications and experience required of proposed staff, including but not limited to, the Project Director and business consultants.
 The applicant may identify a proposed project director within its application or after an award is issued.
 All staff shall possess the ability to successfully deliver the program services and fulfill the work requirements of this FFO, and must be experienced in utilizing information systems.
 Position descriptions, qualification requirements, education requirements, and salary range must be provided for each proposed MBDA Business Center staff position (include under program narrative attachments).
 If a specific individual is identified for a position, a copy of the individual's resume must be submitted.
 Applicant's plan for recruiting staff should be addressed.

-b) Resources
+b) Resources (20 points total)

 - Partners: The applicant's plans for establishing and maintaining a network of strategic partners and the extent to which each partner will support the MBDA Business Center in implementing the program and meeting program performance goals.
 Whether the partnerships will be leveraged towards assisting clients with securing contracts, securing financing, job creation, penetrating global markets, achieving size and scale, or providing referrals for services will also be considered.
-Additionally, how the applicant will interact and coordinate with its strategic partners towards effecting successful client outcomes will be considered. - Advisory Committee: the applicant's plans to recruit and appoint a Chairperson for the Advisory Committee.
-The applicant's strategy to leverage the Advisory Committee towards attaining the Center's performance goals. - Resources: Resources that will be used in implementing the program in each of the five program years will be considered.
+Additionally, how the applicant will interact and coordinate with its strategic partners towards effecting successful client outcomes will be considered. - Resources: Resources that will be used in implementing the program in each of the three program years will be considered.
 Resources include, but are not limited to, existing prior and/or current data lists that will serve in fostering immediate success for the MBDA Business Center. - Location/Equipment: The applicant's strategic rationale for the proposed MBDA Business Center office (the center location must be close to private and public sector resources and potential clients, and must be professional in appearance).
-The applicant's plans to satisfy the MBDA Business Center information technology requirements, including computer hardware, software requirements, creation and support of an MBDA Business Center website and network map will also be considered (see Appendix C, "Information Technology and Computer Requirements").
+The applicant plans to satisfy the MBDA Business Center information technology requirements, including computer hardware, software requirements, creation and support of an MBDA Business Center website and network map will also be considered (see Appendix C, "Information Technology and Computer Requirements").

-c) Techniques and Methodologies
+c) Techniques and Methodologies (30 points total)